expothecary/geo_sql/README.md

-Unfortunately, `geo-postgis` is both PostGIS-specific (as the name correctly implies), supports functions found in older versions (e.g. pre v3), and is incomplete in coverage of GIS functions.
+Unfortunately, `geo-postgis` is both PostGIS-specific (as the name correctly implies), supports functions found in older versions (e.g. pre v3), and is incomplete in its coverage of GIS functions.
+All of this makes sense within the context of that project, where backwards compatibility and pragmatic coverage of the SQL/MM specification and non-standard functions keeps the codebase lean.

-This library therefore came into being to scratch the author's itch of a similar library that has a bit less legacy baggage, can also be used with other databases such as SpatialLite, and which has additional features such as easy generation of Mapbox vector tiles directly from the database.
+This library came into being to scratch the author's itch for a GIS library that isn't constrainted by legacy commitments, can be used with other databases such as SQLite, and which provides high-level features such as easy generation of Mapbox vector tiles.
+The path there can be traced through the `geo-postgix` codebase, however, and that deserves acknowledgement and gratitude.